Other Castles & Palaces

 53474 Bad Neuenahr-Ahrweiler

-The castle stands on a hill with jagged cliffs, whose eastern and southern sides rise steeply.
-It is the ancestral seat of the Counts of Are and was built during the first half of the 12th century by Theoderich von Are, came under the ownership of the Electors of Cologne in the 13th century and was extended many times in the 14th and 15th centuries.
+The castle stands on the rocky height of a mountain, whose east and south sides rise steeply.
+The main seat of the Counts of Are, it was built in the first half of the 12th century by Theoderich of Are, came into the possession of the Electorate of Cologne in the 13th century and underwent many more extensions in the 14th and 15th centuries.

-Its castle keep was used as a prison for political opponents and is the setting for true and imaginary stories of escape adventures.
-In the 18th century the occupation of the castle became a menace so that it was blown up in 1714.
+Its keep served as a prison for political opponents and is the scene of true and invented stories of adventurous escape.
+In the 18th century, the occupation of the castle became a land plague, so it was blown up in 1714.

-The foundations of the castle are in the shape of a square.
-On the south side is the old gate tower and adjacent to this the palace.
-The old hill cemetery was probably located on the peaked brow of the cliff in the northern corner; to the north there are extensive remains of the square, three-bay castle chapel from the 12th/13th century.
+The ground plan of the high castle is a square.
+On the southern side the old gate tower, next to it the palace.
+On the pointed rocky hilltop in the northern corner probably stood the oldest keep; to the north of it extensive remains of the rectangular, three-bay castle chapel of the 12th/13th century.

 Förderkreis Burgruine Are